exordis/mkdocs-partial/docs/index.md

   parts for docs path and directory are optional. `--local-docs my-docs-package=./my-package/docs` will keep configured directory. `--local-docs my-docs-package` will inject files from `/docs` path keep configured directory.

-- **Inject path which does not have plugin configuration in site resources** if plugin referenced by  `--local-docs` is not configures, configuration with provided path (fallback to `/docs`) and directory (fallback to root of teh site) will be created
+- **Inject path which does not have plugin configuration in site resources** if plugin referenced by  `--local-docs` is not configures, configuration with provided path (fallback to `/docs`) and directory (fallback to root of the site) will be created

 - **Override the site root directory**:
   The option `--site-root ./site` directs the site package to load the MkDocs configuration and overrides from `./site` rather than its default resources.